An Iron Mindset on Longevity

 Lower back pain

-Loss of independence
+Loss of independence which kills them at the core.

 And yet we’re afraid to get our parents under a barbell or kettlebell?